 3.2.
 Prevalence and severity of symptoms observed

 Symptom prevalence ranged from 5.53 to 40.46.
 Thus, the highest prevalence was observed in carrots showing grey rot symptoms, while those affected by black rot showed the lowest prevalence.
-Statistical analyses showed a significant difference between prevalence of these different symptoms (Table 1).
+Statistical analyses showed a significant difference between the prevalence of these different symptoms (Table 1).

-As for symptom severity index, it ranged from 5.38 to 5.74.
+As for the symptom severity index, it ranged from 5.38 to 5.74.
 Statistical analyses revealed no significant difference between them (Table 1).

 3.3.
 Fungi associated with symptoms observed on carrots

 Eleven fungi in 5 genera were isolated from symptomatic carrots.
-These included the genera Aspergillus, Botrytis, Colletotrichum, Geotrichum and Rhizopus.
+These included the genera Aspergillus, Botrytis, Colletotrichum, Geotrichum, and Rhizopus.
 Thus, for carrots stored at room temperature, eleven fungi were associated with the different symptoms observed.
-Two strains of Colletotrichum, two of Rhizopus and one strain of Aspergillus were isolated from black rot.
+Two strains of Colletotrichum, two of Rhizopus, and one strain of Aspergillus were isolated from black rot.
 For soft rot, one Colletotrichum and one Aspergillus strain were isolated.
-As for white rot, two strains of Botrytis, one of Geotrichum and one strain of Aspergillus were associated with this symptom.
+As for white rot, two strains of Botrytis, one of Geotrichum, and one strain of Aspergillus were associated with this symptom.
 Pathogenicity of isolated fungi

 Table 1: Prevalence and severity index of symptoms observed on stored carrots